 Now let us consider the breast sculpture.

 It begins with an “artistic inspiration,” the patient, a woman, the idea from which the sculpture is born.

 It progresses to a “creative vision”.
-The artist, a surgeon visualizes in his mind’s eye the sculpture he will create.
-How the curves will flow, how the proportions of the shoulders, the breast, the waist, the hips will balance, how the features will be emphasized, and how the aspirations and desires of the patient will be satisfied.
+The artist, a surgeon visualises in his mind’s eye the sculpture he will create.
+How the curves will flow, how the proportions of the shoulders, the breast, the waist, the hips will balance, how the features will be emphasised, and how the aspirations and desires of the patient will be satisfied.

 Then the accumulation of knowledge and technical skill fostered in the artist during his classical training and developed and mastered over time is called upon to create surgically the breasts that have been envisaged, until ultimately the magic in the surgeon’s hands transform the woman’s body into a work of art.

 And so there is a fusion of art and surgery as the seemingly diametrically opposed science of cutting flesh and world of art merge.